 Although the mechanics seems simple, I had some difficulties in some spots.
 Basically, the hardest bosses in this game that I challenged are Flauschtraut and Evil Face.
 I think people will have problems with the former because you need to get its attack pattern down so you can guard and make the most powerful weapons/gear.
 In comparison, Evil Face wasn’t too bad as I had access to Elixirs, Dimension Eggs and other powerful weapons.

-In comparison to the Playstation 3 version, the Vita version was just as graphically impressive.
+In comparison to the Playstation 3 version, the Vita version was just as graphically impressive, more so on the Playstation 4 and Nintendo Switch ports with the DX versions.
 This version basically came with all the DLC such as the music, model viewer and additional characters (Cordelia, Iksel and Cecilia).
 You can unlock these characters by viewing certain events.
 Afterwards, they can join your party from the start in a New Game Plus.
 In addition to the included DLC, there is one exclusive dungeon and you can now change Totori’s appearance with various costumes like this nurse’s outfit.

 Overall, I thought Atelier Totori Plus was a very enjoyable game.
 It had a very endearing story and enjoyable gameplay.
 While there were some rough edges with the port, hopefully Gust will not make the same mistakes when they finally release the Vita port of Atelier Meruru next month which also contain all the DLC content, additional costumes and an extra event.
 From a Japanese Learner’s perspective, it’s a manageable game.
 As mentioned before, take notes on the traits and license tasks and you will do fine (although some tasks are obvious like defeating a number of monsters).
 If you just want play the game, the localized Playstation 3 release will be fine even though it won’t have the extras.